 2.1.
 The CPPA

 One of the privacy law enforcement tools employed by the AG is Chapter 39 of Title 28 of the D.C.
 Code, referred to as the Consumer Protection Procedures Act ('CPPA').
-Similar to the Federal Trade Commission's ('FTC') practice of bringing enforcement actions against companies for violations of their privacy policies under the Federal Trade Commission Act of 1914, the AG is taking the same tack with similar enforcement actions, as with a 2018 complaint6.
+Similar to the Federal Trade Commission's ('FTC') practice of bringing enforcement actions against companies for violations of their privacy policies under the Federal Trade Commission Act of 1914, the AG is taking the same tactic with similar enforcement actions.